-Consuegra is the home of the world-famous windmills in the region of La Mancha, one of the quintessential symbols of Spain.
+Consuegra is the home of the world-famous windmills in the region of La Mancha, which is one of the quintessential symbols of Spain.
 They were famously mistaken for giants by Don Quixote in the 17th-century novel by Miguel de Cervantes and have become so iconic they are referred to in a famous saying about a fruitless pursuit: tilting at windmills.
 Or you might have become familiar with Don Quixote and his windmills in the 1964 musical "Man of La Mancha."
 Originally there were 13 windmills at Consuegra; now 12 have been restored, and you can take a tour of them.

 Consuegra Castle, built by the Moors, who were then ruling the area in the 10th century, stands guard over the town from the top of a hill.
 The architecture has been changed over time, but a tour will show you what life was like inside a medieval Moorish castle in Spain.